 Build brand awareness

 Brand awareness is important for more than just attracting clients – a strong brand should attract talent as well.
 This process starts by focusing on your current employees and ensuring they have the best possible experience with you and your organization.
 Utilize online review platforms like Glassdoor and address any complaints/issues you may find.
 You can also survey your employees to better understand their sentiments and perspective.
-From there, use this data to make changes to improve employee experience.
+From there, use this data to make changes to improve the employee experience.
 Once you’ve established a strong people-focused brand, begin to market that externally.
 A common strategy for achieving this is to implement video on your social media feeds.
 A good example would be creating a “day in the life” series highlighting your employees and company culture.

 While this is a long-term strategy with delayed gratification, the most certain method for ensuring future talent is to create it.
 Government and educational institutions have made providing students with both research and workplace experience in health technology a priority.
 Most universities offer masters programs in biomedical engineering, many which provide stipends for internships to give students experience in the field.
 There are also local government and independent organizations that partner with companies to offer paid internships for these students.
 By entering a partnership and offering paid internships, you could provide a student with experience in your company along with an incentive to remain in the industry.